sugonamu/eshop-java/README.md

 To improve the code further, features such as input validation to prevent invalid data submission and adding a CSRF protection for a better security would be a great addition for the code.

 Assignment 2 Reflection 2:

+There were some new things for me when merging, e.g VIM text editor where our messages goes, this made me confused and I thought there was issues thus leading to a bad comment when pushing.